 SSU (Service Stack Update)

-NOTE! – SSU & LCU are part of Windows Cumulative update.
-I will share more details in the coming post about Windows update.
+NOTE!
+SSU & LCU are part of the Windows Cumulative update.
+I will share more details in the future post about the Windows update.

-Data Point #3 – SSUs are considered as pre-requisite and recommended (even if not enforced via metadata on newer Windows 10 versions) before installing CUs.
+Data Point #3 SSUs are considered a pre-requisite and recommended (even if not enforced via metadata on newer Windows 10 versions) before installing CUs.
 More Details from Microsoft Documentation.

 UUP (Unified Update Platform)

 Data Point #4 – UUP shall help to simplify all the above complex scenarios, or is it more to do with the “Delivery mechanism” overall Windows update experience?
-More details about UUP here.
-Microsoft is still working to improve UUP experience for sure with some customers as per the KB article 4512745.
+More details about UUP.
+Microsoft is still working to improve the UUP experience with some customers as per the KB article 4512745.

-NOTE! – Unified update platform (UUP) – This is one shop stop for all your Windows Update content.
+NOTE!
+Unified update platform (UUP) – This is one shop stop for all your Windows Update content.
 It’s available for Windows Business for Update (Intune).
-Coming soon for SCCM and WSUS.
+It is coming soon for SCCM and WSUS.

 Data Point #5 – Are you confused about SSU and SCCM Related restarts.
 Read through the commentary by Scott Williams.